PawanBahirat/Notes/README.md

 The memory complexity of this solution is linear, O(n).

 **Solution 2**

 This algorithm does not require any extra memory.
 It maintains two pointers indices: one for the read position and one for the write position.
-For every character in the input string that is present in the sub-string [0, write_pos], we skip it; otherwise, we write the character at read_pos to write_pos.
+For every character in the input string that is present in the sub-string `[0, write_pos]`, we skip it; otherwise, we write the character at `read_pos to write_pos`.
 Here is the algorithm:

 ```
 read_pos = 0